bquast/decompr-article/README.md

 produce (raw hides) is subtracted from the Turkish leather industry and added to the Argintinian agricultural industry.

-The Wang-Wei-Zhu decomposition goes a step further by not only revealing the source of the value added, but also breaking down exports into different categories, based on final usage.
+The Wang-Wei-Zhu (henceforth WWZ) decomposition goes a step further by not only revealing the source of the value added, but also breaking down exports into different categories, based on its usage and final destination.

--   domestic value added - absorbed abroad
--   domestic value added - eventually reimported
+-   domestic value added in exports
--   foreign value added
+-   foreign value added in exports
 -   pure double counted terms

 The decompr package implements the algorithms for these decompositions